 Some tamariki may need sedation to relax them before their scan.
 The doctor will discuss this with you before the scan.
 If your child needs sedation, your appointment will take longer.

-What will my child need to do during their ultrasound scan?
+What to do during an ultrasound scan

 Keeping still